-Since a battery failure can cause a potential ignition, most flights would not allow using power banks.
+Since a battery failure can cause a potential ignition, most flights would not allow the use of power banks.
 Instead, you can charge your devices using the ports on the backseats.
 Most commercial airplanes are now equipped with charging ports.

 However, pay attention to the instructions given by the flight hosts at the beginning of your flight.
 Follow their specific instructions, but ask them before using the device if they don’t mention power banks.
 After all, safety comes first, and using a power bank might jeopardize flight safety.

 Other Things You Should Know Before Flying With a Power Bank

 You have to consider a few things when taking a power bank with you on a flight.
 First, you are only allowed to carry them with your hand luggage.
 Second, the power bank or battery must have the capacity information clearly visible on the device.
 Suppose the capacity is not written on your device.
 In that case, you can carry the power bank in the box which contains the required information.

 Why Passengers Are Not Allowed to Take Their Power Banks in Checked Luggage?